Last Updated on May 2, 2026

 Marvel at the Glass Roof at the British Museum

-Sunny days in July are a great time to visit the British museum.
+Sunny days in July are a great time to visit the British Museum.
 The sun shines through the glass roof in the main area making it a lovely space to sit and enjoy.
 Of course exploring the rest of the free museum is a must while you’re there.

-Watch Mama Mia at the Novello Theatre
+Watch Mamma Mia at the Novello Theatre

 Visit Hampton Court Palace (and make a date for the garden festival)